-The measures introduced by governments in response to the worldwide pandemic during the first quarter 2020 continued to impact the economy during the second quarter of the year.
-While we have started to see an opening up of certain economies around the world, the continued spread of COVID-19 nationally and globally has had, and will continue to have, a material adverse effect on our business, operations and financial results.
-In addition, crude oil prices continued to be sluggish during the second quarter and show no immediate signs of significant improvement in the short term.
+While we have started to see an opening up of economies around the world, the continued spread of COVID-19 nationally and globally has had, and will continue to have, a material adverse effect on our business, operations and financial results.
+In addition, crude oil prices continued to slump during the third quarter and show no immediate signs of significant improvement in the short term.
 Given this overall uncertainty, market conditions are anticipated to remain sluggish for the foreseeable future with energy companies continuing to reduce or carefully manage spending on capital projects and operations.

 The Company feels that a strong balance sheet is imperative for success and has focused efforts to that strategy for several years.
-Having a strong balance sheet not only protects the Company in economic turmoil but enables growth when the market's confidence improves.
+Having a strong balance sheet not only protects the Company in economic turmoil but enables growth when market confidence improves.
 The Company currently has substantial cash reserves, a large rental fleet, and no debt.

-On April 17, 2020, the Canadian federal government announced it will invest \$1.7 billion to clean up abandoned and inactive natural gas and oil wells.
-In addition, it will establish a \$750 million Emission Reduction Fund, with a focus on methane, to create and maintain jobs through pollution reduction efforts.
+As mentioned previously, the Canadian federal government has established a \$750 million Emission Reduction Fund, with a focus on methane reduction, to create and maintain jobs through pollution reduction efforts.
 This goes a long way toward indicating the federal government does understand the importance of this industry and the struggles it currently faces.
-The Company believes that it is uniquely positioned within the market to offer products and services to support these types of initiatives.
+The Company is currently working with potential clients to offer products and services to support this initiative.